Business Plan Metro

 Know your competitors

-First, identify them, then seek as much information about them as possible.
+First, identify them, and then find out as much information about them as possible.

 • How many are they?